Study Abroad Programs

 Fund for Education Abroad

 (FEA) gives preference to students with financial need, along with minority, community college and first-generation students.
-Applicants to FEA are considered for all of the scholarships they meet the criteria for, along with the FEA General Scholarships.
+Applicants to FEA are considered for all scholarships they meet the criteria for, along with the FEA General Scholarships.

 • The Summer, Fall, and Academic Year 2025-2026 Application cycle ends February 5, 2025 at 12:00 PM (noon) Eastern Standard Time.